 Physical businesses with storefronts will most likely want to take advantage of Google Reviews or Facebook as a baseline.

-But they’ll also want to consider collecting and cultivating reviews with separate review platforms as well.
+But they’ll also want to consider collecting and cultivating reviews with separate reputation management services as well.
 These platforms often integrate with other review services like Google and Facebook to automate and manage review collection across platforms.

 To make life easier, I’ve listed the top review sites and platforms.
 These are the platforms that I see businesses and organizations using in conjunction with MessageDesk (more on that below).